NocturnalSolutions/KituraBook/3-routers.md

 The request method was UNSUBSCRIBE.
 ```

-The request type still has to be one as known by Kitura’s RouterMethod enum, however, so we can’t get *too* crazy.
+The request type still has to be one included in Kitura’s RouterMethod enum, however, so we can’t get *too* crazy.

 ```shell
 $ curl --request BEANSANDRICE --include localhost:8080/request-info